yusufcelep/FlatNote-Frontend/README.md

   - Edit/Delete notes written by the logged in user
 - Filter notes by tags

+## Features To Come
+- Prioritize notes in order you want
+- Calander implementation
+- Email reminders

 To get started on the frontend please have the latest version of react installed.
 - Run npm install
 - Run npm start